How does the stock market affect your life insurance policy?

 Is it better to buy life insurance or invest?

 Life insurance and investment accounts offer completely different financial services.
-A robust financial strategy includes both, but a financial advisor can best determine your needs.
+A robust financial strategy includes both, but a financial advisor can help you determine your needs and create a financial plan.

 Can you make money off of life insurance?

-Is whole life insurance a good investment for retirement?
+Is permanent life insurance a good investment for retirement?

-No. Unless you’ve maxed out all of your other investment accounts, whole life insurance should not be used to save for retirement.
+No. Unless you’ve maxed out all of your other investment accounts, permanent life insurance should not be used to save for retirement.
+You’ll typically get much higher returns from a 401(k) plan or an IRA than you would from a permanent life insurance policy.

 Why is universal life insurance a bad investment?